N0ciple/n0ciple.github.io/_posts/2021-10-21-ethereum-mining-with-docker.md

 To keep this simple the easiest way is to use ethminer is to use a **docker container** that does all the hard work of building and runing ethminer for you.
 If you just want to use the docker image directly, jump to the [section](#running) about actually runnig ethminer.
 If you want some details about how to make the **Dockerfile** follow through the next section !

+# Requirements

+For this project you will need to have :
+- A Linux machine with at least one Nvidia GPU.
+- Docker.
+Can be installed on linux with `curl https://get.docker.com | sh`
+- nvidia-docker.
+Can be installed on Debian based version of Linux with `sudo apt install nvidia-docker2`
+- The Nvidia drivers.
+Can be installed on Ubuntu with `sudo apt install nvidia-headless-470-server` if it was not already installed.

 # Creating the Dockerfile

 First, let's create a directory to work in, I will call it `ethminer-docker`.
 In our folder we will first create a script to launch ethminer.
 Create a file `mining.sh` and write the following script: